lmarkely/enron_fraud/README.md

 ![Plot](tester.py%20output.png)

-**Figure 7.** Output from tester.py shows the F1 score, precision, and recall of the classifier.

 ## Udacity Project Questions
 **Q:** Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the